aschearer/LocWarden/README.md

             templateFile: SteamTemplate.txt
             outputFile: SteamPageLoc.txt

-Note that this time a `templateFile` is being defined.
+Note that this time a `templateFile` is being specified.
 Create `SteamTemplate.txt` and open it in your editor.
 Paste the following then save and close:

     [h2]{[Developer's Note Header]}[/h2]
     {[Developer's Note]}